priynkasingh/flight-price-prediction/README.md

 ## Airline Fare Prediction using Regression
-Predict the airline fare for flights in India based on the dataset available on Kaggle {https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh} using different regression models namely Linear Regression, Random Forest Regressor and KNN Regressor.
+Predict the airline fare for flights in India based on the dataset available on Kaggle { https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh } using different regression models: Linear Regression, Random Forest Regressor and KNN Regressor.

 ## Highlights